openfun/handbook/git.md

 * don't capitalize first letter
 * no dot \(.\) at the end

 Just as in the subject, use the imperative, present tense for the **body**: "change" not "changed" nor "changes".
-The body should include the motivation for the change and contrast this with previous behavior.
+The body should include the motivation for the change and contrast this with the previous behavior.

-The **footer** should contain any information about breaking changes and is also the place to reference GitHub/GitLab issues that this commit Closes.
+The **footer** should contain any information about breaking changes and is also the place to reference GitHub/GitLab issues that this commit closes.

 Breaking changes should start with the word `BREAKING CHANGE`: with a space or two newlines.
 The rest of the commit message is then used for this.